 Let’s get real.
 Getting a monthly pedicure is costly.
 (Or maybe I’m just cheap.)
 I’ve only gotten pedicures three times in my entire life, and as a result, I’ve saved extra cash for my TJ Maxx budget.
 I also have calluses on my feet from running, so I prefer to give myself a pedicure at home.

 I highly recommend you learn how to give yourself a pedicure at home.
-You’ll discover the awesome benefits, which include: updating your nail polish weekly (if you desire), saving time and money, not worrying about fungal infections (yuck!).
+You’ll discover the awesome benefits, which include: updating your nail polish weekly (if you desire), saving time and money, and not worrying about fungal infections (yuck!).

 This post may contain affiliate links.
 Read the full disclosure here.

 5 Steps to a 5-Minute Pedicure at Home (Including How to Remove Calluses!)

 1. Remove Nail Polish and Trim Nails